systemjs/systemjs/docs/config-api.md

 Sets the module name of the transpiler plugin to be used for loading ES6 modules.

 Represents a module name for `SystemJS.import` that must resolve to a valid plugin that supports transpilation of ES modules.

+#### wasm
+Type: `Boolean`
+Default: `false`

+When enabled, and in a browser that supports WebAssembly, all module loads will first be checked for Web Assembly binary headers and executed as WebAssembly in browsers if so.